googlefonts/googlefonts.github.io/gf-guide/tools.md

 ### Homebrew

-Homebrew is a package manager for Unix utilities that has to be installed in macOS so you can install some utilities safely.
+Homebrew is a package manager for Unix utilities that you can use in macOS so you can install some utilities safely.
 It uses its own directory to install the packages without messing with the native files of the operative system.

 [Install Homebrew](https://brew.sh/#install), and don’t forget to run the two commands at the end of the installation, which will set your PATH environment variable.